dklim11/Modeling-of-fluctuations/Description_of_the_project/README.md

 14) E - free member.
 It specifies start-up coordinate of the motor fi is function of time. fi specifies phase change of motor. fi is polynomial of degree 4. fi = A_4t^4 + Bt^3 + Ct^2 + Dt + E Spring is unloaded in t = 0.

+Note: to launch the code correctly, check the path to file input.txt in File_with_functions.py.